godotengine/godot-docs/development/compiling/compiling_for_windows.rst

 Development in Visual Studio
 ----------------------------

-Using an IDE is not required to compile Godot as SCons takes care of everything, but if you intend to do engine development or debugging of the C++ code on a Windows development environment, you may be interested in configuring things for use in Visual Studio.
+Using an IDE is not required to compile Godot, as SCons takes care of everything.
+But if you intend to do engine development or debugging of the engine's C++ code, you may be interested in configuring a code editor or an IDE.

+Folder-based editors don't require any particular setup to start working with Godot's codebase.
+To edit projects with Visual Studio they need to be set up as a solution.

 You can create a Visual Studio solution via SCons by running SCons with the ``vsproj=yes`` parameter, like this::